Club 60: Reception

 The movie was generally appreciated for its script, casting, performances by the lead actors (Farooq Sheikh and Sarika), editing and the music.
 At the same time, the movie was found wanting in certain aspects such as the background score, screenplay and was also criticized for some of the jokes with heavy sexual innuendo, a predictable second half and a clumsy and overlong climax.
 Overall, the movie received an average rating of 2.58/5 from critics.

-Box office collections
+Box office

 As per Bollywood Hungama website, the lifetime collections of the film was Rs.
 4.2 million.
 The movie completed a run of 100 days in cinemas in April 2014.
 The director credited word of mouth publicity.